 Ruling Allows California to Move Forward with Roundup Cancer Warning Label

-In January of 2016, Mr. Kennedy and Baum Hedlund managing partner Michael Baum held a press conference in Fresno with a dozen of their California clients to support the California Office of Environmental Health Hazard Assessment (OEHHA), which was named in a lawsuit by Monsanto over the state’s decision to list glyphosate as a chemical known to cause cancer in accordance with Proposition 65.
+In January of 2016, Mr. Kennedy and Baum Hedlund managing shareholder Michael Baum held a press conference in Fresno with a dozen of their California clients to support the California Office of Environmental Health Hazard Assessment (OEHHA), which was named in a lawsuit by Monsanto over the state’s decision to list glyphosate as a chemical known to cause cancer in accordance with Proposition 65.

 On March 10, 2017, a Fresno superior court judge ruled against Monsanto in that case, allowing California to begin the process of listing glyphosate as a chemical known to the state of California to cause cancer.
 Mr. Kennedy issued the following statement with the announcement of the ruling:

 “Democracy is alive and well in California where judges are willing to stand up for science, even against the most powerful corporate polluters.
 This decision gives Californians the right to protect themselves and their families from chemical trespass.”

 With this new lawsuit and hundreds of other claims filed last week in St Louis, more than 700 individual Roundup cancer claims have been filed in state and federal courts throughout the country.
 The total number of Roundup plaintiffs with filed cases is estimated to be as high as 920, as some of the spouses of cancer victims have filed their own claims for loss of consortium.

 Baum Hedlund represents nearly 250 clients diagnosed with non-Hodgkin lymphoma, with more cases being reviewed each day.
 Most of the Roundup cancer lawsuits have been filed in St. Louis City and in the Roundup Products Liability Litigation, MDL 2741, (multidistrict litigation), U.S. District Court, Northern District of California (San Francisco).